Australia culls ducks in bid to stop bird flu outbreak

 The H5N1 birdflu killed six people in Asia in January 2012 - two in China, two in Indonesia and one each in Vietnam and Cambodia - up from zero in the same month in 2011.

-The World Health Organization said these six people contracted the virus either directly or indirectly from birds, but the virus has not shown any dangerous changes or mutations.
+The World Health Organisation said these six people contracted the virus either directly or indirectly from birds, but the virus has not shown any dangerous changes or mutations.

 (Reporting by James Regan; Additional reporting by Rie Ishiguro in Tokyo and Tan Ee Lyn in Singapore; Editing by Ed Davies)